Bookmark-Novels/Asgard/README.md

 ## Note to Contributors

 If you are a team member, please be sure to use the latest version of `dev`.
 Always work on `dev-xxx` where `xxx` is your GitHub username.

+If you are not a team member, please be sure to fork and work off of the latest version of `dev`.